Raising strong, confident and emotionally healthy little girls in this post-modern era can be challenging.

 Raising a daughter is the most wonderful and challenging thing I have done.
 The journey often leads me to personal reflection and motivates me to resolve the insecurities and vulnerabilities that live inside of me, too.
 After all, modeling healthy behavior is a significant part of parenting; but it cannot be truly achieved unless we take seriously the important work of healing the hurt in our own lives.
 Otherwise, hurt can become cyclical.
 And it spreads, hurting those we love the most.

 Along the way, I’ve discovered how interconnected all of this really is.
-There is no separation of these parts.
+The work has never stopped.
+God just keeps providing new ways to stay on mission to get the work done.
 Teaching my daughter her true worth ultimately challenged our family to find ways that we could stand for the value of girls everywhere.
 This led me to write a Christian children’s book called Heaven's Royalty, That's Me!™.
 It’s a powerful and hope-filled book that affirms the beauty, authenticity, and inherent worth of GIRLS all over the GLOBE; and, emboldens them to use their gifts and strengths to make a compassionate difference in the world.
-After the book was published, we created an event series called Heaven’s RoyalTEA™to share the book’s message with as many girls as possible.
+After the book was published, we created an event series called Heaven’s RoyalTEA™ to share the book’s message with as many girls as possible.
 The book and the event series generate profits that directly benefit education programs for girls and supports anti-human trafficking organizations.
 On top of that, my daughter gets to part of, shaped by, and participate in this important work!

 As mothers and caregivers, we want our daughters to grow in the absolute security of their worth.
 A worth that doesn’t change regardless of their circumstances.
 A worth that isn’t defined by successes or mistakes.
 Even more, let’s show them that life is not lived in a silo.
 We are all interconnected – and our ultimate “calling” or mission is connected too.
 As we help our daughters connect with their own gifts and strengths, let’s encourage them to express those abilities in ways that create ripples.
 Ripples that remember other girls in the process.
 Ripples that change the world.